MarkNKamau/ParseNetworkStats/README.md

    Minimum = x ms, Maximum = x ms, Average = x ms
 ```

-Any part not formatted as such will produce an error be skiped.
+Any part not formatted as such will produce an error be skipped.
 However, it may still cause errors in the output.

 #### 2. Select the appropriate locations and names of files.
 Output folder may be left blank.

-#### 3. Select the preferred output formats.
+#### 3. Select the preferred output format(s).
-If no output format is selected, a preview of the data will still be given.

 ## Screenshot
 <img src="https://raw.githubusercontent.com/MarkNKamau/ParseNetworkStats/master/screenshots/main.png" width="500">